FantasticMrFox1/Hacking-Ciphers/README.md

 #### Another easy to understand algorithm.
 Every character is shifted by N. For example, if the key was 3, then A->D, B->E, and so on.
 Z->C, since it just wraps around the alphabets.
 #####Files:
 * caesar.py
-* caesarAdvanced.py
+* caesarAdvanced.py - An advanced version of Caesar shift, shifts all characters, not just letters.
-* caesarTest.py
+* caesarTest.py - A program to test caesar.py, runs it against a bunch of strings/key to ensure that it's working properly
-* caesarHack.py
+* caesarHack.py - Hacks caesar.py, brute forces all 26 possible keys.